-How many ways you have to get in touch with and get a response from your attorney is an important consideration that often goes unnoticed.
-Being Personal Injury attorneys in Jackson MS, we strive to provide several different ways for you to get in touch with us.
-From email, to our contact us page, and phone there are numerous ways to go and friendly, knowledgeable staff on the other end ready to help.
+How easy it is to get in touch with and receive a response from your attorney is an important consideration that often goes unnoticed.
+Being personal injury attorneys in Mississippi, we strive to provide several different ways for you to get in touch with us.
+From email, to our contact us page, to our phone, there are numerous ways to reach us, and friendly, knowledgeable staff are always on the other end ready to help.
 All consultations are free, and we are happy to speak with you about any legal question you might have.

-When considering an attorney you should be able to tell by their content whether they practice in a certain area or not.
-Our firm practices only in personal injury, and has had experience in many different types of cases as a Personal Injury Attorney in Jackson MS. Our practice areas include, 18-wheeler wrecks, work injuries, car wrecks, spinal injuries, motorcycle wrecks, injuries to joggers, pedestrians and those in motorized vehicles.
-Making insurance claims in these sorts of cases is something we know how to do, and are happy to talk about to anyone who has been in one of these incidents in a free consultation.
+When considering an attorney, you should be able to tell by their content whether they practice in a certain area or not.
+Our firm practices only in personal injury and has had experience in many different types of cases as personal injury attorneys in Jackson MS. Our practice areas include 18-wheeler wrecks, work injuries, car wrecks, spinal injuries, motorcycle wrecks, injuries to joggers, pedestrians and those in motorized vehicles.
+Making insurance claims in these sorts of cases is something we know how to do.
+We are happy to talk about to anyone who has been in one of these incidents.

 One other thing to look for is how an attorney is rated.
 We are proud of our superb AVVO rating.
-Our profile, including testimonials can be found at AVVO.
-These ratings, can help to give you an idea of other’s experiences with certain attorney, but you should use as many different sources of information that are available to you in order to determine how to proceed with an attorney.
+Our profile, including testimonials, can be found at AVVO.com.
+These ratings can help to give you an idea of other’s experiences with certain attorneys, but you should use as many different sources of information that are available to you in order to determine how to proceed with an attorney.

 Any injury to an individual’s body or property is termed “Personal Injury” in the law.
 A Mississippi Personal Injury Attorney is an attorney who represents individuals who have been injured or had their property damaged as a result of someone else’s negligence or intentional act.
 The cases of negligence are often covered by insurance policies which only pay after there is a final determination in Court of the damages caused in the incident.
 This area of law is also called torts and the right to trial by jury is one of the tenants that our country was founded on.

-A case exists if there is some accepted behavior in society that is broken by an individual causing an injury to another person or property that causes damages.
-Examples of this would be that a driver of a car owes a duty to drive with reasonable care, when he drives negligently or recklessly and causes damages to another person he will be liable for ALL of the damages caused by his actions.
+A case exists if there is some accepted behavior in society that is broken by an individual, causing an injury to another person or property.
+Examples of this would be a driver of a car owing a duty to drive with reasonable care.
+When he drives negligently or recklessly and causes damages to another person, he will be liable for ALL of the damages caused by his actions.

 We as a people accept that there are standards that have to be upheld so that people and property are not injured or damaged willy-nilly.
-The only real ability we have to ensure that individuals in the community, corporations and insurance companies pay by the rules and act as responsible citizens is to ensure that each pays what is owed when push comes to shove.
-Without an accurate rendering of damages by a jury of what is actually owed there is an incentive for insurance companies, corporations and individuals to get away with as much as they can and then ask a jury to cut them a break in the courtroom.
-Sometimes these parties act intentionally, and mean to act, other times the individual staring at their cell phone instead of paying attention to the road needs to be made to understand that this behavior is not acceptable.
-Typically behavior that is outside of how we would expect a normal wise person to act is called negligent behavior, and injuries caused by this behavior will be compensable in damages.
+The only real ability we have to ensure that individuals in the community, corporations, and insurance companies play by the rules and act as responsible citizens is to ensure that each pays what is owed when push comes to shove.
+Without an accurate rendering of damages by a jury of what is actually owed, there is an incentive for insurance companies, corporations, and individuals to get away with as much as they can and then ask a jury to cut them a break in the courtroom.
+Sometimes these parties act intentionally and mean to act, other times the individual staring at their cell phone instead of paying attention to the road needs to be made to understand that this behavior is not acceptable.
+Typically, behavior that is outside of how we would expect a normal, wise person to act is called negligent behavior, and injuries caused by this behavior will be compensable in damages.
 Our laws and society create many duties that we follow every day.

 Mississippi Personal Injury Lawyer

 Once duty has been shown to exist, and there has been a breach of that duty causing damages, the question of how to put things back the way they were becomes imminent.
-In Civil litigation the jury is tasked with making a determination of the value of what has bene lost by the injured person after hearing the presented evidence.
-Sometimes what this amount is.
-In some situations there is an offer of a low-ball insurance settlement to settle the case and make it go away.
-Often these offered settlements are far below the actual loss and the injured person is forced to take the case to trial.
-Trial is the last effort to finally resolve what should be paid to the injured party and often the injured person has been waiting for two years or longer with their injuries and any lost wages.
+In Civil litigation, the jury is tasked with making a determination of the value of what has been lost by the injured person after hearing the presented evidence.
+In some situations, there is an offer of a low-ball insurance settlement to settle the case and make it go away.
+Often these offered settlements are far below the actual loss, and the injured person is forced to take the case to trial.
+Trial is the last effort to finally resolve what should be paid to the injured party.
+Often the injured person has been waiting for two years or longer with their injuries and any lost wages.

-If you have been injured as a result of someone else’s negligence there are several things you should know.
+If you have been injured as a result of someone else’s negligence, there are several things you should know.
 The first thing will be to make sure you seek medical attention if needed.
 The medical records generated will be important in documenting your injuries.
-Once you have sought medical attention it may be time to consult with insurance providers.
+Once you have sought medical attention, it may be time to consult with insurance providers.
 It is often helpful to talk with an attorney after your initial medical treatment to determine your next steps.
 If you retain an attorney, your attorney will help in the process of giving statements to the insurance company and help put together the different aspects of your case.
-It is always a good idea to be cooperative with the police and with your treating physicians and to tell them about your injuries, any places you are feeling pain.
-You may be surprised how often injured people focus on just one area of their injuries in their first several visits.
-Sometimes it takes time for injuries to manifest, when the individual attempts to go through a normal day or return to work.
+It is always a good idea to be cooperative with the police and with your treating physicians and to tell them about your injuries and any places you are feeling pain.
+You may be surprised at how often injured people focus on just one area of their injuries in their first several visits.
+Sometimes it takes time for injuries to manifest such as when the individual attempts to go through a normal day or return to work.
 Being clear and concise with authorities and medical providers is very important.

 If you are a loved one has been injured as a result of someone else’s negligence choosing a Mississippi Personal Injury Attorney may be the next step in your process.